creativeprojects/resticprofile/README.md

 ## Installation (macOS, Linux & other unixes)

 Here's a simple script to download the binary automatically for you.
-It works on mac OS X, FreeBSD, OpenBSD and Linux.
-It should also work in Windows if you start it from any `bash` command line (WSL, git bash, etc.):
+It works on mac OS X, FreeBSD, OpenBSD and Linux:

 ```
 $ curl -sfL https://raw.githubusercontent.com/creativeprojects/resticprofile/master/install.sh | sh